AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >title="Connection access"
 >abstract="<p>Audiences can be of three types: public, private, and custom.</p><p> Their availability for use in projects with collaborators differs based on the connection access setting.
 You can always change the connection access from private to public, but you cannot change that setting back once an audience is activated with collaborators.</p>"

 An audience's availability for use in projects with collaborators differs based on the connection access setting.
-In the **[!UICONTROL Connection access]** section, you can select if the audience should be private, or usable and discoverable in connections.
+In the **[!UICONTROL Connection access]** section, you can select if the audience should be private or public.
+Public audiences are usable and discoverable in connections.

 To update the audience's connection access, select the **[!UICONTROL Edit]** option within the **[!UICONTROL Connection access]** section.